rsattar/launchkit-ios/README.md

 ```

 #### Option 3: Manual Installation
-You can install the LaunchKit SDK manually by [cloning the repo](https://github.com/launchkit/launchkit-ios), and copy the files in:
+You can install the LaunchKit SDK manually by [cloning the repo](https://github.com/launchkit/launchkit-ios) or [downloading the latest release](https://github.com/launchkit/launchkit-ios/releases), and copy the files in:

 ```
-  * LaunchKit/Classes
+LaunchKit/Classes
 ```
+...to your project.

 ### Step 2